Comparison of $\mathcal{H}$-matrix- and FMM-based 3D-ACA for a time-domain boundary element method: Numerical examples

 The reduction of the number of required frequencies raises the question which frequencies are selected.
-It is remarked that the algorithm selects the frequencies in an adaptive way like a greedy algorithm.
-Further, the frequencies in the gCQ lie on a circle in the complex half plane, of which radius and location are determined by the parameters given in \autoref{app:gcq}.
-Only half of these circles have to be determined because the complex frequencies appear as pairs of complex conjugates.
-In \autoref{fig:CubeFreqsUsed}, these half circles are shown with a colour coding indicating the number of matrix blocks that select the respective frequency.
+The algorithm selects the frequencies in an adaptive way like a greedy algorithm.
+The frequencies in the gCQ lie on a circle in the complex half plane, of which radius and location are determined by the parameters given in \autoref{app:gcq}.
+Only half of the circles have to be determined because the complex frequencies appear as pairs of complex conjugates.
+In \autoref{fig:CubeFreqsUsed}, the half circles are shown with a colour coding indicating the number of matrix blocks that select the respective frequency.

-Note, the first and second complex frequency are excluded in these plots as they are selected from almost all blocks and would spoil the colour scale.
+Note, the first and second complex frequency are excluded as they are selected from almost all blocks and would spoil the colour scale.
 It is obvious that mostly frequencies with a small real part are selected.
 3D-ACA or 3D-FMM select similar frequencies.
-Moreover, there are only marginal differences for the single-layer and the double-layer potential formulation.
+Moreover, there are only marginal differences between the single-layer and the double-layer potential formulation.

-The last aspect of the comparison is the behaviour with respect to the used CPU time.
-In \autoref{fig:CPUTimeCube}, the CPU time is plotted against the refinement.
+The last aspect of the comparison concerns the required computing time.
+In \autoref{fig:CPUTimeCube}, the computing time is plotted against the spatial mesh size.